OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Abstract

 \section{Abstract}

-A key factor in the modern success of deep learning is the astonishing expressive power of neural networks.
-However, this comes at the cost of complex, black-boxed models that are unable to extrapolate beyond the domain of the training dataset, conflicting with goals of expressing physical laws or building human-readable programs.
-In this paper, we introduce OccamNet, a neural network model that can find interpretable, compact and sparse solutions for fitting data, \`{a} la Occam's razor.
-Our model defines a probability distribution over a non-differentiable function space, and we introduce an optimization method that samples functions and updates the weights based on cross-entropy matching in an evolutionary strategy: we train by biasing the probability mass towards better fitting solutions.
-We demonstrate that we can fit a variety of algorithms, ranging from simple analytic functions through recursive programs to even simple image classification.
-Our method takes minimal memory footprint, does not require AI accelerators for efficient training, fits complicated functions in minutes of training on a single CPU, and demonstrates significant performance gains when scaled on GPU.
-Our implementation, demonstrations and instructions for reproducing the experiments are available at \url{https://github.com/AllanSCosta/occam-net}.
+Neural networks’ expressiveness comes at the cost of complex, black-box models that often extrapolate poorly beyond the domain of the training dataset, conflicting with the goal of finding compact analytic expressions to describe scientific data.
+We introduce OccamNet, a neural network model that finds interpretable, compact, and sparse symbolic fits to data, \`{a} la Occam's razor.
+Our model defines a probability distribution over functions with efficient sampling and function evaluation.
+We train by sampling functions and biasing the probability mass toward better fitting solutions, backpropagating using cross-entropy matching in a reinforcement-learning loss.
+OccamNet can identify symbolic fits for a variety of problems, including analytic and non-analytic functions, implicit functions, and simple image classification, and can outperform state-of-the-art symbolic regression methods on real-world regression datasets.
+Our method requires a minimal memory footprint, fits complicated functions in minutes on a single CPU, and scales on a GPU.